anthonyreilly/NetCoreForce/docs/index.md

 ## A .NET Salesforce REST API integration library
 *This project is not offered, sponsored, or endorsed by Salesforce.*

+## Library Targets

+The primary target is .NET Standard 2.0 to provide the widest possible support.
-Targets .NET Standard 2.0 - this means it will be generally compatible with .NET Framework 4.6.1+ and .NET Core 2.0+
+- .NET Standard 2.0 for widest possible support including .NET Framework 4.6.1+ and .NET Core 2.0
+- .NET Standard 2.1 for newer .NET Core versions

-For more info on .NET Standard 2.0 compatiblity [see the Microsoft documentation here](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0)
+For more info on .NET Standard compatiblity [see the Microsoft documentation here](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0)

+Full target list
+- .NET Standard 2.0
+- .NET Standard 2.1
+- .NET Core 3.1
+- .NET 5.0
+- .NET 6.0
+- .NET 7.0
+- .NET 8.0
+- .NET 9.0
+- .NET Framework 4.6.2
+- .NET Framework 4.7.2
+- .NET Framework 4.8

+All possible frameworks are specifically targeted so that conditional compilation can be done where required.

+Full tested support is for .NET Core 6.0 - 9.0 as tooling and tests target those.
+Legacy .NET Frameworks are partially tested

 Full tested support is for .NET Core 6.0 - 9.0 as tooling and tests target those.